Pinoy: United States

+In the United States, the earliest published usage known was in 1917 in the San Francisco periodical The Bulletin.
+The article "Filipinos to Honor Their National Hero," states that "Pinoy" was used as the title of play written by Juan F. Salazar to be performed during Rizal Day.
+The article later stated that "the playlet takes its name from the sobriquet (nickname), Pinoy, which has been generally earned by Filipinos in San Francisco."
+The name could be derived from "Pensionados," or "Fountain Pen Boys," but concrete evidence is lacking from that hypothesis.

-In the United States, the earliest published usage known is in a Republic article written in January 1924 by Dr. J. Juliano, a member of the faculty of the Schurz school in Chicago – "Why does a Pinoy take it as an insult to be taken for a Shintoist or a Confucian?" and "What should a Pinoy do if he is addressed as a Chinese or a Jap?"
+In a Republic article written in January 1924 by Dr. J. Juliano, a member of the faculty of the Schurz school in Chicago – "Why does a Pinoy take it as an insult to be taken for a Shintoist or a Confucian?" and "What should a Pinoy do if he is addressed as a Chinese or a Jap?"

 According to the late Filipino-American historian Dawn Bohulano Mabalon, another early attestation of the terms "Pinoy" and "Pinay" was in a 1926 issue of the Filipino Student Bulletin.
 The article that featured the terms is titled "Filipino Women in U.S. Excel in Their Courses: Invade Business, Politics."

 Philippines

 In the Philippines, the earliest published usage known is from December 1926, in History of the Philippine Press, which briefly mentions a weekly Spanish-Visayan-English publication called Pinoy based in Capiz and published by the Pinoy Publishing Company.
 In 1930, the Manila-based magazine Khaki and Red: The Official Organ of the Constabulary and Police printed an article about street gangs stating "another is the 'Kapatiran' gang of Intramuros, composed of patrons of pools rooms who banded together to 'protect pinoys' from the abusive American soldados."